Skip to main content

 To substitute each type argument Aᵢ for each corresponding type parameter Pᵢ:

-For every type-variable usage V whose base type is Pᵢ, replace V with the result of the following operation:
+For every type-variable usage V whose base type is Pᵢ, replace V with the output of the following operation:

-• If V is null-exclusive under every parameterization in all worlds, then replace it with the result of applying MINUS_NULL to Aᵢ.
+• If V is null-exclusive under every parameterization in all worlds, then replace it with the output of applying MINUS_NULL to Aᵢ.

-• Otherwise, replace V with the result of applying the nullness operator of V to Aᵢ.
+• Otherwise, replace V with the output of applying the nullness operator of V to Aᵢ.

 Applying a nullness operator to an augmented type

-The process of applying a nullness operator requires 2 inputs:
+The process of applying a nullness operator requires two inputs:

 • the nullness operator to apply